-- actively sponsor and foster a risk awareness culture across Calpe, supporting personnel in making risk management based judgements, encouraging effective management of exposures within Calpe's stated risk appetite; - ensure a clear, coherent risk strategy that includes policies, standards, risk appetites and clarity of ownership for risks; - ensure risk considerations are factored into key business decisions; - ensure risk taking activities are consistent with TransRe's broader risk management vision and appetites; - ensure that the 'three lines of defence' model operates effectively; - implement risk strategies and policies that align with TransRe's and Calpe's strategic and operational objectives; - ensure risks and emerging risks are identified, understood and assessed on a forward-looking basis to allow management to take proactive steps to mitigate them and to enhance resilience; and - sustain a robust ORSA process that informs management's view of risk and capital.
+- actively sponsor and foster a risk awareness culture across Calpe by supporting personnel in making risk management-based judgements within Calpe's stated risk appetites; - implement a clear, coherent risk strategy that includes policies, standards, risk appetites and clarity of ownership for risks; - ensure risk is taken into account in key business decisions; - ensure that the 'three lines of defence' model operates effectively; - implement risk strategies, policies, standards, appetites and tolerances that align with TransRe's and Calpe's strategic and operational objectives; - ensure risks and emerging risks are identified, assigned, understood and assessed on a forward-looking basis to support proactive management decision making and to enhance resilience; and - sustain a robust ORSA process that informs management's view of risk and capital.

 Calpe's ERM framework is supported by a comprehensive suite of MI, risk policies and guidelines to help ensure adequate processes and procedures are in place to manage all types of risk.
-The framework is aligned with the regulatory requirements under the Solvency II regime as transposed into Gibraltar law and regulations as well as market best practice.
+The framework is aligned with the regulatory requirements under the Solvency regime as transposed into Gibraltar law and regulations as well as market best practice.